 Do you want to gain an academic teaching qualification from a UK university which has been training teachers for over 100 years?

 The programme has also been developed so that it can be delivered to primary, secondary and post-16 teachers and to any subject specialism.
-It is a 34 week full-time course, completed in one academic year, which means you could be qualified in time for the following academic year.
+It is a 34-week full-time course, which is completed in one academic year, this means you could be qualified in time for the following academic year.

 NB: Qualified Teacher Status (QTS) in England is conferred by the Department of Education and not by universities.
-The PGCE (Overseas) does not, therefore, offer a licence to teach in the UK.
+The PGCE Education (overseas) does not, therefore, offer a licence to teach in the UK.

 The IPGCE, both professional and postgraduate routes, is aimed at the international sector and therefore, does not recommend Qualified Teacher Status' (QTS) because QTS is the registration required for teaching in the state system in England.
 QTS is not classed as a 'qualification', the qualification is the IPGCE.
 It is possible to gain employment without QTS in England within the independent sector, free schools or academies.
 It is also possible, on return to England and providing all eligibility criteria are met, that the Assessment Only Route to QTS may be followed.

 Dean talks about the PGCE programme and the online resources provided for distance learners at the University of Sunderland: